 Jefferson Parish provides a fully integrated pest management program for the control of disease vector and nuisance mosquitoes in the Parish, excluding the Town of Grand Isle.

-The program uses a combination of strategically placed New Jersey light traps, gravid traps, ovitraps, sentinel chicken flocks and citizen complaints to obtain data on mosquito populations.
+The program uses a combination of strategically placed New Jersey light traps, gravid traps, ovitraps, and citizen complaints to obtain data on mosquito populations.
 Mosquito Control Services performs routine inspection/surveillance for mosquito larvae and adult mosquitoes; chemical, biological, and physical control of disease vector and nuisance mosquitoes; public education; complaint intake and resolution; efficacy testing; encephalitis surveillance and suppression services; and special event and disaster emergency services.

 Jefferson Parish residents are advised to police their own property for standing water.
 Mosquitoes need water to complete their life cycle.
 Remember, just about anything that can hold water, even a bottle cap, could be an ideal place for mosquitoes to breed.
 Proper control measures can go a long way in stopping the spread of mosquito borne illnesses like West Nile Virus.